ZoDDeL/CM-Ultimate/README.md

 ### 🎯 **[Misc]**
 - No recoil
-- Infinite jumps
+- Infinite jumps + No Fall Damage
 - Instant max level for player and weapons

 ### 🏹 **[Extras]**
-- External loading of .dll files directly from GitHub (BattlePass unlock / ESP hack etc.)
+- loading of .dll files to inject them (BattlePass unlock on older versions / ESP hack etc.)
 - one click create an backup of your local player profile / savegame (use it often to avoid data loss by buggy cloud saving!!!)

 ---